 Therefore, not only did the videoclip fail to weaken and discourage Israeli society, but it actually aroused ridicule and mockery, becoming a “hit” with many parodic versions, even being used as a tune for Jewish liturgical passages, such as “Lekha Dodi,” a song sung in synagogues on Friday nights, and Hassidic music.
 This videoclip also failed, both in terms of its messages and its style, to harm Israeli society in any way.

+Hamas’s PSYWAR as a Projective Psychological Warfare (PPW)

-WIn light of the preceding analysis, and to offer deeper insights into Hamas’s PSYWAR activity against the Israeli public as manifested in the videoclips the organization posted between 2007 and 2014, we would like to define a new concept, namely Projective Psychological Warfare (PPW).
+In light of the preceding analysis, and to offer deeper insights into Hamas’s PSYWAR activity against the Israeli public as manifested in the videoclips the organization posted between 2007 and 2014, we would like to define a new concept – Projective Psychological Warfare (PPW).
 Projection is a concept from the field of psychology originating with Sigmund Freud, who defined it as a defense mechanism:

+The projection outwards of internal perceptions is a primitive mechanism, to which, for instance, our sense perceptions are subject, and which therefore normally plays a very large part in determining the form taken by our external world.

-Over time, however, the concept of “projection” has acquired a broader meaning:
+Over time, however, the concept of projection has acquired a broader meaning:

+Projection is a popular concept in everyday discourse as well as in psychological thought.
+In its simplest form, it refers to seeing one’s own traits in other people.
+A more rigorous understanding involves perceiving others as having traits that one inaccurately believes oneself not to have.
+As a broad form of influence of self-concept on person perception, projection may be regarded as more a cognitive bias than a defense mechanism.

 The three basic elements constituting PSYWAR are the target audience, the messages, and the means of transmission.
 In light of these elements, we propose defining PPW as a phenomenon in which the side engaging in PSYWAR transmits its messages, both in content and in form, in a way that is consistent with its own assumptions and characteristics rather than in a way adapted to the assumptions and characteristics of its target audience.
 When the target audience is the enemy, which almost invariably differs from the side engaging in PSYWAR in fundamental ways – its culture, point of view, and foundational assumptions and worldviews – what emerges is a distinct lack of congruence between the appropriate message and appropriate language for the transmission of the message, on the one hand, and the message and means of transmission in practice, on the other.
-This gap almost makes it almost inevitable that the particular PSYWAR will be ineffective and possibly even and be detrimental to the cause it is meant to be promoting.
+This gap almost makes it almost inevitable that the particular PSYWAR will be ineffective and possibly even backfire, proving detrimental to the cause it is meant to be promoting.